 Best 2tb HDD Options

 Below we lay out the best 2tb hard drive options for PS4 PRO.
-Since we recommend here portable hard drives only, this limit of capacity is only offered by Seagate which is still developing portable mechanical hard drives in 2.5″ form factor, whereas other HDD manufacturers abandoned this segment of industry long time ago in favor of SSD.
+Since we recommend here 2.5-inch hard drives only, this limit of capacity is only offered by Seagate which is still developing mechanical hard drives in 2.5″ form factor, whereas other HDD manufacturers abandoned this segment of industry long time ago in favor of SSD.
 (Check out our PS4 Pro SSD Guide)

 This capacity limit is the most suitable for the overwhelming majority of PS4 PRO users.
 If we do a simple calculation and assume that each high-end game require 50gb of storage space, then a 2tb of storage capacity can handle almost 40 games, and that’s pretty much enough until Sony releases PlayStation 5.